Export Bundles · Append-Only Evidence · Independent Verification

 Independent recomputation

-An external verification node can recompute publication hashes using canonicalisation rules and exported artefacts.
+An external verification node can recompute transition identities using canonicalisation rules and exported artefacts under the same snapshot context.

-Why it matters: verification does not rely on runtime trust
+Why it matters: verification does not rely on mutable runtime trust.

 Determinism breach detection

-If recomputed hashes differ under equivalent inputs + snapshot context, a determinism breach condition is recorded.
+If recomputed transition identities differ under equivalent inputs and snapshot context, a determinism breach condition becomes observable.

 Verification and replay figure

-Evidence-first operation: export bundles enable verification without rebuilding logs after the fact.
+Evidence-first operation: export bundles enable verification without reconstructing state from mutable logs.

 Export bundle contents